 Why is it important to test mobile apps?

 According to Statista, there are 2,800,000 mobile apps in Play Market and 2,200,000 in the App Store.
 Not all of them are properly tested before release.
 In fact, most of them are not.
-Lack of mobile application testing may lead to users’ disappointment when the app is launched with bugs, hence users become more demanding than ever before.
-It’s true that every product can find it’s customer but the quality is the key to success.
+Lack of testing may lead to users’ disappointment when the app is launched with bugs, hence users become more demanding than ever before.
+It’s true that every product can find its customer but the quality is the key to success.

-Native vs Hybrid app testing
+Native app testing vs. Hybrid app testing

 Native mobile apps are created for the specific mobile OS which makes them run better than hybrids do on the same software.
 These apps are autonomous, can send push notifications, and use the resources provided by a mobile device.
 Native mobile application testing may be challenging and tiresome, but is totally worth it for the sake of user experience.